tboulet/Operational-Research/README.md

 Improvements :
 - It can do slightly better by sampling the solutions without replacement.
 - If no solutions are found in the ball, it can increase the radius of the ball and try again.

+### Branch and Bound

+This algorithm is a classic Branch and Bound algorithm.
+It is a recursive algorithm that explores the solution space by branching on the integer variables.
+It uses a depth-first search to explore the solution space, and uses a best-first search to explore the tree.
+It uses a lower bound on the solution to prune the tree, and uses the LP relaxation solution as a lower bound.

 ### Pyomo